WorldHealthOrganization/ddcc-tests/input/pagecontent/quickstart.md

     path: tests/submithealthevent.png
 ```

+#### Verification of being in-spec

+The above artifacts are generated for users to be able to document that their DDCC-based IG can meet the specification.
+The user should define their own IG, generate artifacts and compare the results.

+For example:
+* Generate a set of representative fake data.
+This can be done with the [fake data](fakedata.md) approach outlined in these docs.
+* Within one IG
+  * Confirm that the same result is produced for each patient on repeated runs.
+* Between DDCC and another IG
+  * Confirm that the same result is produced for each submitted health event for the same patient between IGs.

+To compare, built-in utilities exist to compare the files in one line, e.g. `diff` in *Nix systems, and `FC` on Windows.

 ### `Retrieve Health Certificate`

 * Complete the `Retrieve Health Certificate` transaction by using an MHD transaction to obtain the document.